Lending to the gig economy doesn’t have to be difficult! In this post you can expect to learn:

 - What is the gig economy?

-Characterized by a widespread presence of freelance and short-term contracts, non-standard forms of work are enabled by the growing gig economy.
+Growth in the gig economy is largely due to the rapidly evolving online platforms connecting contingent workers with gigs.
+With a widespread presence of freelance and short-term contracts, non-standard forms of work are enabled by the growing gig economy.
 The rapid growth of the gig economy, in turn, is made possible through digital platforms.

 From DoorDash, to Uber, to Instacart – all these platforms fall under the umbrella of “gig economy.”
 And when we refer to “non-standard” forms of work, we mean people who call themselves: